GGG1998/jquery.topics/README.md

 alert( $.Topic("myTopic").used() );
 ```

-Remove all subscriptions from a topic:
+Remove all subscriptions from the topic:
 >```javascript
 $.Topic("myTopic").empty();
 ```